nbora0911/bora-notes/data_feminism.md

 ### Chapter 3: Elevate Emotion and Embodiement
-Inducing emotion using data visualization
+- Inducing emotion using data visualization
-Narrative Maps
+- Narrative Maps
+- NYT unemployment map
+- Strong objectivity/ standpoint theory/ positionality

+Disclosing your subject position(s) is an important feminist strategy for being transparent about the limits of your—or anyone’s—knowledge claims.
+ - Data Visceralization

 ### Companies mentioned in this book:
 - Our Data Bodies Project
 - Local Lotto Project